KinPeter/StartPage-2/README.md

 - **Weather forecast -**
   Thanks to the DarkSky API I have a beautiful custom weather forecast using my own custom SVG icons.

+- **Birthday calendar -**
+  Showing current and upcoming birthdays of my friends and family for the next two weeks.
+The data is fetched from a Google Sheet.

 - **Database backup service -**
   Google Cloud web service (Node.js) to fetch all data from my Firestore databases and send them to me by email in JSON format.